PurnabrataPanja/Spam_Classifier/README.md

 # Spam Classifier

-A machine learning-based spam classifier that predicts whether a given message is spam or not spam.
+A machine learning-based spam classifier that predicts whether a given message is spam or not-spam.
 This project is built using Python, and the user interface is created with Streamlit for ease of use and deployment.

 ## Live Demo